 Can you feel the warmth of the sun’s rays on your face?
 Summer is finally here!
 We all love the summer season and always look forward to this time of year.
-Summer 2020 was dull because of the looming health risks associated with the COVID-19 pandemic, but this year things are a bit different.
-Although the pandemic is still here, due to the introduction of the coronavirus vaccine, there is hope that this might be a better, happier summer as more people continue to get vaccinated.
+For many people, the summers of 2020 and 2021 were a bit dull because of the looming health risks associated with the COVID-19 pandemic.
+But things are different this year!
+Although the pandemic is still here, due to the introduction of the coronavirus vaccine, declining number of cases, and fewer restrictions, there is hope that this could be a better, happier summer.

-If you choose to celebrate and engage in your normal summer activities, your health should still be a priority.
+If you choose to celebrate and engage in your normal summer activities this year, your health should still be a priority.
 There are some health risks you might be exposed to in the process, and this is why we have compiled some summer health tips to help you stay healthy and safe while having fun.

 How to Stay Healthy in Summer: Problems and Remedies